Keeping Your Baby Warm

 rapidly, nearly 4 times faster than an adult.
 Premature and low-birth-weight babies don't have much body fat.
 Their bodies may not be ready to control their own temperature, even in a warm environment.
 Even full-term and healthy newborns may not be able to keep their body warm if the environment is too cold.

-When your baby gets too cold, he or she uses energy and oxygen to generate warmth.

-skin temperatures drop just 1 degree from the ideal 97.7°F (36.5°C), your baby's oxygen baby's oxygen use can increase by 10%.
-Keeping your baby at a temperature, which is important if your baby is sick or premature.
+When your baby gets too cold, they use energy and oxygen to generate warmth.
+If their skin temperatures drop just 1 degree from the ideal 97.7°F (36.5°C), your baby's oxygen use can increase by 10%.
+Keeping your baby at a temperature that is not too hot or important if your baby is sick or premature.

 Ways to keep babies warm

-Drying and warming your baby right after delivery.
+Drying and warming your baby right after birth.
 Wet skin can cause your baby to lose heat quickly by evaporation.
-He or she can quickly lose 2° to 3°F. It is important to warm and dry your baby right away using warm blankets and skin-to-skin contact.
+They can quickly lose 2° to 3°F. It is important to warm and dry your baby right away using warm blankets and skin-to-skin contact.
 Another source of warmth such as a heat lamp or over-bed

 Open bed with radiant warmer.
 An open bed with radiant warmer is open to the room air and has a radiant warmer above.